arktronic/mastodocker/README.md

 Setting up your own Mastodon instance with Docker Compose and nginx

 ### _WARNING: This is an experimental repo and guide.
 Things may not work correctly.
-Your might lose all of your data.
+You might lose all of your data.
 YMMV._

 ## Prerequisites